dmk99/dc-react/README.md

 ### Status

 A marked checkbox indicates that all the setter props have been specified in the component props.
-Which indicates that it should be functionally complete.
+Which indicates that all the settable properties have been added to the property definitions.

 - [x] DataCount
 - [x] DataGrid